-UI-1-R6 The CLPI shall have a command or mechanism to execute the tool method or task function, e.g. through a GO command.
+${\bf UI-1-R5}$ The CLPI shall have a command or mechanism to execute the tool method or task function, e.g. through a ${\tt GO}$ command.

-UI-1-R7 The CLPI shall have a command or mechanism to show the list of available parameters and their current values, e.g. through a SHOW or INP command.
+UI-1-R6 The CLPI shall have a command or mechanism to show the list of available parameters and their current values, e.g. through a SHOW or INP command.
 In addition, a short description of the parameter purpose and choices (for enumerated parameter values) should be shown.

-UI-1-R8 The CLPI shall have a command or mechanism to save the values of all currently set parameters (similar to AIPS SAVE) for the current function, e.g. through a SAVE command.
+UI-1-R7 The CLPI shall have a command or mechanism to save the values of all currently set parameters (similar to AIPS SAVE) for the current function, e.g. through a SAVE command.
 The user shall be able to specify the filename.

-UI-1-R9 The CLPI shall have a command or mechanism to read in the values of previously saved parameter values (similar to AIPS GET), e.g. through a GET command.
+UI-1-R8 The CLPI shall have a command or mechanism to read in the values of previously saved parameter values (similar to AIPS GET), e.g. through a GET command.

-UI-1-R10 The CLPI shall automatically save the parameter values used when last executed using the GO facility and there shall be a command or mechanism (similar to AIPS TGET) to restore those values and to optionally save to this default (similar to AIPS TPUT).
+UI-1-R9 The CLPI shall automatically save the parameter values used when last executed using the GO facility and there shall be a command or mechanism (similar to AIPS TGET) to restore those values and to optionally save to this default (similar to AIPS TPUT).

-UI-1-R11 The parameter value SAVE and GET file or variable storage formats should be such that they are editable by users outside the package, e.g. with a text editor, or a provided or publically available tool such as an XML or database editor.
+UI-1-R10 The parameter value SAVE and GET file or variable storage formats should be such that they are user editable, or a mechanism for user editing should be provided.